asteroid-team/asteroid/docs/source/readmes/pretrained_models.md

 license.
 This means that models are released under the same license as the original training data. **If any non-commercial data is used during training (wsj0, WHAM's noises etc..), the models are non-commercial use only.**
+This is indicated in the bottom of the corresponding Zenodo page (ex: [here](https://zenodo.org/record/3903795#collapseTwo)).